devkarsten/albackend/README.md

 <br>

+# **Project Roadmap**

+1. # 📌 **Panel Transition (1-2 weeks)**
+   - Research and select an alternative panel.
+   - Install and configure the new panel on the server.
+   - Migrate existing server data and configurations.

+2. 🔜 **Security and Authentication (1-2 weeks)**
+   - Implement user authentication for the web panel.
+   - Ensure secure communication with the Minecraft server VM.
+   - Set up SSL/TLS for secure data transmission.

+3. 🔜 **Web Panel Development (2-3 weeks)**
+   - Design and develop the web panel user interface.
+   - Implement features like command input and output display.
+   - Test user interaction and functionality.

+4. 🔜 **Server API (1-2 weeks)**
+   - Create an API on the Minecraft server VM to receive commands.
+   - Establish WebSocket or REST API communication for command execution.

+5. 🔜 **Access Control (1 week)**
+   - Set up firewall rules to restrict access to the VM.
+   - Define user roles and permissions for the web panel.

+6. 🔜 **Logging and Monitoring (1-2 weeks)**
+   - Implement logging to track panel actions and command history.
+   - Set up server monitoring to track performance and resource usage.

+7. 🔜 **Testing and Debugging (2 weeks)**
+   - Test the entire system thoroughly.
+   - Identify and resolve any issues or bugs.

+8. 🔜 **Documentation (1 week)**
+   - Create user documentation for the web panel.
+   - Document how to interact with the server through the panel.

+9. 🔜 **Deployment (1 week)**
+   - Deploy the web panel to the web server.
+   - Ensure it's accessible to users.

+10. 🔜 **Community Announcement (1 day)**
+    - Announce the panel transition and the new web panel to the community.

+11. 🟢 **Feedback and Iteration (Ongoing)**
+    - Gather feedback from users.
+    - Iterate on the web panel and server setup as needed.

 # About AltLoader

 AltLoader is a comprehensive solution for managing and controlling Alt Accounts, particularly for AFK gaming in Minecraft.
 Our open-source repository offers a peek into the inner workings of our powerful panel.
 While the primary purpose is to serve our customers, we also welcome the curious and the contributors to explore the code that powers this innovative tool for the Minecraft community.